-4. Beaches resorts rival Club Med in its comprehensive child care and kids club options.
+10. Beaches rivals Club Med in its comprehensive child care and kids club options.
 At its three resorts in Jamaica and Turks & Caicos you can place babies and toddlers up to age 2 in the nursery for one of three daily sessions.
-Be prepared to bring anything your child might need from diapers to snuggly toys to formula with you though.
+Be prepared to bring along anything your child might need from diapers to snuggly toys to formula.

-Kids from ages 3 to 14 are broken into four age groups for preschoolers school-age kids and tweens.
-Toile-trained preschoolers get to try shell collecting, face painting, treasure hunts, puppet-making, dress-up, magic show and sand play.
+Kids from ages 3 to 14 are broken into four age groups for preschoolers, school-age kids and tweens.
+Toilet-trained preschoolers get to try shell collecting, face painting, treasure hunts, puppet-making, dress-up, magic shows and sand play.

 While older kids can try their hand at the beach olympics, surfing lessons, capture the flag, beach soccer, water gun battles and more, depending on their age group.